mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 **_"You have 2 hours to give me some insights."_**

-Well, this actually happened to my friend Danny Ma.
+Well, this actually happened to my friend Danny Ma in one of his first data science job interviews.
+Here's his interview story...

-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6937725065761337345" height="600" width="100%" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>
+<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6937725065761337345" height="450" width="100%" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

+## What if Danny had `correlationfunnel`?